Studies on Carrollian Quantum Field Theories: Carrollian Quantum Field Theories

 where $\varphi$ and $\varphi^\dagger$ are complex scalar fields.
 It can be checked that (\ref{eqn:ccscalarf}) is invariant under the Carrollian symmetry (\ref{eqn:2}) (see appendix \ref{section:cfromb} for more details).
 The equations of motion for \eqref{eqn:ccscalarf} can be obtained by varying the fields $\varphi$ and $\varphi^\dag$ such that we get

 The solution for $\varphi$ and $\varphi^\dag$ can be readily obtained by solving \eqref{eqn:eomcscalarf} i.e,

 Notice that the coefficients $(a,b, a^\dag, b^\dag)$ depend on the $x^i$ only.
 This is in contrast with the Lorentzian counterpart where the coefficients depend on both $t$ and $x^i$.
 We shall exploit this feature to study its canonical quantization.
 To understand the quantization we follow the standard convention of raising the status of fields variables $\varphi$ and $\varphi^\dag$ as operators.
-However, contrary to the standard approach (where the theory is quantized in momentum space), we shall quantize the theory in position space.
-We begin by requiring the fields\footnotemark
+However, contrary to the standard approach (where the theory is quantized in momentum space), we shall quantize the theory in position space\footnote{This choice is motivated by the fact that position space quantization naturally captures the ultra-local nature of the theory through the immediate emergence of Dirac delta function.}.
+We begin by requiring the fields\footnote{Note that the field $\varphi$ and $\varphi^\dag$ are now operators.}

 satisfy the following equal time commutation relations:

 where $\pi$ and $\pi^\dag$ are to be identified as canonical momentum associated with the field variables $\varphi^\dag$ and $\varphi$.
 The rest of the commutation relations vanish.
 Using (\ref{eqn:complexope}) and (\ref{eqn:complexcomm}), we can work out the following commutation relation between the coefficient operators $(a,a^\dag, b, b^\dag)$